matrixneo99/docs/README.md

 AWTRIX is a smart WiFi-capable clock based on an ESP8266.

-- time via NTP server
+- Time and date via NTP server
-- current weather via Openweathermap
+- Current weather via Openweathermap
 - Simulation of a virtual "pet" with different emotions
 - Game of Life
 - Youtube Counter